United States at the Olympics: Hosted Games

+Michael Phelps carrying the flag on behalf of athletes from the United States during the parade of nations at the 2016 Summer Olympics.
+With 28 Olympic medals (23 of them gold), he is the most decorated Olympian of all time.

 The United States has hosted the modern Olympic Games eight times, more than any other nation.
 These occasions span from the 1904 St. Louis Olympics to the 2002 Salt Lake City Winter Olympics.
 Beyond hosting, the U.S. has significantly impacted the Olympics through athletic achievements, innovations in sports infrastructure and technology, and cultural contributions.
 Its influence extends to advocating Olympic ideals and leaving lasting legacies in host cities.
 Overall, the U.S. plays a central role in the history and ongoing development of the Olympic movement.
 For example, the 1932 Los Angeles Olympics pioneered the use of electronic timing devices.
-The 1984 Los Angeles Olympics, for instance, set new standards for opening and closing ceremonies.
-Even when not hosting, the U.S. has played a crucial role in the administration and promotion of the Olympics through organizations like the United States Olympic Committee (USOC) and its participation in the International Olympic Committee (IOC).
-Hosting the Olympics has left lasting legacies in host cities, such as improved infrastructure, economic benefits, and increased tourism.
+The 1984 Los Angeles Olympics set new standards for opening and closing ceremonies, as well as being the first privately financed and commercially successful games in history.
+Hosting the Olympics has also left lasting legacies in host cities, such as improved infrastructure, economic benefits, and increased tourism.
 For example, the 1996 Atlanta Olympics revitalized parts of the city and left behind sporting venues still in use today.

 In 2028, the third Los Angeles Olympics will mark the ninth occasion that the Olympics are hosted in the U.S.